|Duration||3 years (BA)|

 |“The Theology course at Oxford is very diverse; it gives you an opportunity to explore interests from Pauline literature to modern Judaism in society.
 The Reformation papers that I opted to study allowed me to engage with the subject as if I was an historian or literature student, as well as tackling major theological issues.
 Theology students here are required to study a biblical language, classical Arabic, Pali or Sanskrit in their first year.
 Coming to university with little more than a GCSE in German, I was apprehensive about this at first!
 However, I was guided through the study of New Testament Greek with classes and one-to-one sessions, and although challenging, the benefits of studying texts in their original languages have proved invaluable.” |

 A typical week

-Your weekly timetable will be divided between one or two tutorials and a large part of your week will be spent in independent study to prepare for tutorials.
+Your weekly timetable will be divided between one or two tutorials, which may take place at your college or at the college of a specialist tutor.
+A large part of your week will be spent in independent study to prepare for tutorials.
 In addition you will attend up to six lectures each week.
 In the first year this will include three hours of language instruction each week.
 Some course options in the second and third year are also taught in small classes instead of, or in addition to, tutorials.

 Four papers are taken:

 First University examinations: four papers each assessed by a written examination